jmackrory/USElectricity/README.md

 This project aims to explore the US electrical grid using open data from the Energy Information Agency (www.eia.gov/opendata), and to develop models predicting demand for electricity.
-This project includes gathering data, exploring the broad trends of the US electrical grid, and then developing models to forecast day-ahead electricty demand.
+This project includes gathering data, exploring the broad trends of the US electrical grid, and then developing models to forecast day-ahead electricity demand.

 One of the key tasks for a power company is to forecast electrical demand for the next day, and ensure that adequate electricity is generated to meet that demand.
 Overestimating demand wastes energy,